 - 1. All assigned reading is to be completed prior to coming to class.
 Class discussion about the readings in this class is the foundation of this course.
 You are expected to read all three books, literally 'cover to cover'. - 2.
-All written assignments must be typed (computer word processing is recommended). - 3.
-Since this class meets once a week, your attendance is expected. - 4.
-The class will also meet online once a week.
-These online discussions are just as important as the in-class discussions. - 5.
+All written assignments must be typed (Word documents are recommended). - 3.
+Attendance is expected. - 4.
+If the class meets online, those discussions are just as important as the in-class discussions. - 5.
 Students are expected to actively participate in class /online discussions. - 6.
 Students must abide by the Honor Code, guided by the spirit of academic integrity.